 One of the amazing things about pregnancy is how your body gears up from the word go.
 Even when it is too early to take a test and long before the world can see your bump, your breasts are changing - and probably becoming more sensitive or sore.

-Sore breasts are often one of the first symptoms women notice during pregnancy.
+Sore and tender breasts are often one of the first symptoms women notice during pregnancy.
 ‘Breast tenderness is not a reliable sign of pregnancy, but it’s one that women often pick up on,’ says Sian McLaughlin.

-But what’s the reason for all the hurry?
 Well, it seems that those hard-working pregnancy hormones can’t wait to start adapting your breasts for their new role.

 ‘Even though breastfeeding is still some months away, your body starts getting ready from the minute you conceive your baby,’ explains Sian.
 ‘Pregnancy hormones kick-start everything in preparation for the milk production, encouraging fat to be laid down and milk ducts to grow, while extra blood diverted to the area can swell the mammary tissue in readiness for the important job ahead.’